An amazing blog post title is essential if you want your post to be read and shared.

 45 Perfect Gifts to Get Your Mother for Christmas This Year

 How to Bake the Perfect Red Velvet Cake

 The first post is an example of the very popular list posts.
 The second is a quotes post, yet another popular post type.
-And How tos are similarly popular as well as quote posts.
+And How tos are similarly popular.

 5. Promise Element

 The promise element lays out your value proposition for your reader.

 From the examples above, you promise your reader they’ll be able to bake the best red velvet cake after following your recipe.
 Or that the quotes you’ve shared will cheer them up on a dreary Monday morning.

 When blended together, these 5 elements can create post headlines that are both clickable and sharable.

 27 Amazing Charts That Will Turn You Into a Baking Whiz